-New Stream students write three short placement tests in English, Math, and French.
-No advanced preparation is required as they are based on acquired knowledge.
-Please note that they are not required to write a Placement Test in Ivrit (Hebrew language) as part of the admissions process for New Stream.
+New Stream students write placement tests in English, Math, and French.
+No preparation is required, as they are based on acquired knowledge.
+Please note that they are not required to write a placement test in Ivrit (Hebrew language) as part of the admissions process for New Stream.

-Entry to New Stream is in Grade 9 and applications for Grade 10 are considered on a case-by-case basis.
+*Entry to New Stream is in Grade 9 and applications for grades 10 and 11 are considered on a case-by-case basis.

 "Coming to TanenbaumCHAT, I was totally new to the Jewish schooling system, and as a result, I did not have an indepth knowledge of Judaic holidays and the Hebrew language.
 However, after my first day of New Stream, that all changed.
 My class and I realized that we were all in the same boat, and this bonded us together like a family.
 I am so grateful for my New Stream community and the Jewish values that I now hold dear to me.”

 “TanenbaumCHAT’s New Stream program has shaped me into who I am today.
 Over the course of the past few years, I have learned what it means to be a Zionist, how to be an active member of the Jewish community, and how to incorporate Judaism into my life.
 The New Stream program has provided me with endless opportunities that I will always value and remember.”

 “Sending our three children to TanenbaumCHAT New Stream program has been the single best decision we have made.
 All of our children have different learning strengths and needs and this was all taken into consideration by the school.
 The teachers and staff are what made the transition almost seamless for all of our children.”